alrighttheresham/statsd-graphite-gdash-vagrant-centos6/README.md

 The project contains a workspace that allows you to create a Vagrant box based on CentOS 6 that contains all the necessary requirements to visualise a [gdash](https://github.com/ripienaar/gdash) based [graphite](http://graphite.wikidot.com/) solution.
 The virtual machine also provides a statsd server that can be utilised by the host to push stats into graphite.

-The VM is setup with hostonly networking on 33.33.33.10 and a mountpoint created in the hosts local directory called ./dashboards that can be used to configure gdash dashboards in the VM.
+The VM is setup with hostonly networking on 33.33.33.10 and a mountpoint created in the hosts local directory called ./dashboards that can be used to configure gdash dashboards in the VM.  gdash and graphites web interfaces are port forwarded on the host to ports 9090 and 9091.

 installation and use